amoghsawant17/Business_Insights_360/README.md

 For the year 2022,
 In comparison with Target,
 - GM % variance is 10% or higher, for customers such as Novus, Billa, Digimarket, Flawless Stores, Notebillig, and Otto.
-- Net sales and gross margin generated by "Amazon" are the highest (497 Million ₹ & 182.77 Million ₹) among all customers and "Nova" generated the lowest net sales and gross margin (1.71 Million ₹ & 0.52 Million ₹) at the same time period.
+- Net sales and gross margin generated by "Amazon" is the highest (497 Million ₹ & 182.77 Million ₹) among all customers and "Nova" generated the lowest net sales and gross margin (1.71 Million ₹ & 0.52 Million ₹) in the same period.
 - GM % is highest (48.55%) for "Relief" customers and it is lowest for "Novus" (21.5%).
-- Net profit and net profit margin % generated by the APAC region are the lowest (-281.16 Million ₹ & -14.62%) among all regions and the LATAM region generated comparatively better net profit and net profit margin % (-0.44 Million ₹ & -2.95%) in the same time period.
+- Net profit and net profit margin % generated by the APAC region are the lowest (-281.16 Million ₹ & -14.62%) among all regions and the LATAM region generated comparatively better net profit and net profit margin % (-0.44 Million ₹ & -2.95%) in the same period.

 -- Product Performance:

 For the year 2022,
 In comparison with Target,
-- Net sales and gross margin generated by the segment "Notebook" is the highest (1580 Million ₹ & 600 Million ₹) among all segments and the "Networking" segment generated the lowest net sales and gross margin (38.4 Million ₹ & 14.8 Million ₹) in the same time period.
+- Net sales and gross margin generated by the segment "Notebook" is the highest (1580 Million ₹ & 600 Million ₹) among all segments and the "Networking" segment generated the lowest net sales and gross margin (38.4 Million ₹ & 14.8 Million ₹) in the same period.
-- The net profit and net profit margin % generated by the segment "Notebook" is the lowest (-222.16 Million ₹ & -14%) among all segments and the "Networking" segment generated comparatively better net profit and net profit margin % (-5.27 Million ₹ & -13.72%) in the same time period.
+- The net profit and net profit margin % generated by the segment "Notebook" is the lowest (-222.16 Million ₹ & -14%) among all segments and the "Networking" segment generated comparatively better net profit and net profit margin % (-5.27 Million ₹ & -13.72%) in the same period.

 - AtliQ Hardware is in its expansion phase.
 Hence, a negative growth of net Profit and net profit % may not be the right metric to look at while analyzing its business growth as its main focus now is to gain a sizable amount of market share from its competitors and net sales and gross margin growth.